Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 [Try it out on Heroku](https://ms4-counselling-appts.herokuapp.com/)

-# PLEASE NOTE: THIS IS A WORK-IN-PROGRESS, UNFINISHED PROJECT
-To-do list:
-- The main feature on the date and time pickers - the blocking of unavailable slots - is implemented, but the JavaScript code needs to be cleaned up and there are some bugs that eed to be fixed
-- Implement the ability for the admin to book appointments on clients' behalf and make changes to existing appointments
-- Fully implement the email feature - right know registration invite emails are being displayed on the console
-- Style the URLS - including allauth
-- Figure out the displaying of background images on Cloudinary - I have been unable to et this to work so far
-- drop the messaging feature - will not be implemented

 # Therapeutics, Inc

 This is a basic appointment scheduling system for a fictional mental health practice called "Therapeutics Inc".
-Patients can log in to schedule an appointment or view their upcoming appointments.
-Appointments are offered in 1 hour increments, from 9am to 6pm.
+Patients can log in to schedule an appointment or view their appointments.
+Appointments are offered in 1 hour increments, from 9am to 5pm.
 Each session lasts 1 hour.
-The councillor can log in and view all upcoming appointments for all registered clients and change the appointment status.
+The counsellor is able view all appointments for all registered clients and change the appointment status, and delete appointments as needed.
 Registration is invite-only; New clients will be sent a registration link via email after their initial consultation (which must be booked via phone).

 ## Target Audience

-Mental Health patients who wish to book an appointment with their mental health.
+Mental Health patients who wish to book an appointment with their counsellor.

 ## User Goals
 - Users should be able to easily book appointments and view their booking status.
 Only available date and time slots will be presented as choices.

 ## Admin (Counsellor) Goals
-- The site admin (aka the counsellor) should be able to view all the upcoming appointments, change appointment status, book appointments on behalf og registered clients and send invitations to new clients.
+- The site admin (aka the counsellor) should be able to view all the upcoming appointmentsand delete existing appointments.

 ## Structure
 The interface was designed to be straightforwad and self-explanatory.
 It consists of a main menu that presents the user the following options: